AwesomeBootcamp/AwesomeBootcamp.github.io/docs/README.md

 ## Program Overview
 * Pre-requisite: Basic programming knowledge in any language (No prior Python or Machine Learning knowledge required)
-* Desgined for working professionals
+* Designed for working professionals
 * Hands on approach to learning with live coding classes
 * Multiple Case Studies and Assignments
 * Weekend and Weekday batches